 RAN4 can further decide for gNB or UE separately if such test or requirement is not needed or not practical and leave it to gNB or UE implementation

-RAN1 would like to kindly ask RAN4 to the above agreements into consideration.
+RAN1 would like to kindly ask RAN4 to take the above agreements into consideration for ensuring that a sensing beam for LBT operation “covers” the transmission beam.

 2. Actions:

-To RAN4: RAN1 would like to kindly ask RAN4 to the above agreements into consideration.
+To RAN4: RAN1 would like to kindly ask RAN4 to take the above agreements into consideration for ensuring that a sensing beam for LBT operation “covers” the transmission beam.

 3. Date of Next TSG-RAN WG1 Meetings: